+In my health journey, I obtained a lot of knowledge from a lot of different sources.
+As I learned how to Obtain Knowledge, I began to better see how to live in wisdom.
 Yet, I remain aware of the fact that knowledge means very little without application that demonstrates understanding and that also shows the growth of wisdom.

-When I was very sick over 2 ½ years ago, I crashed.
-For me, this meant that I could not handle my life as it was at the time, and something had to give.
+Years ago, I crashed and burned physically and mentally.
+I could not handle my life as it was at the time, and something had to give.
 I was simply physically and mentally spent and exhausted.
 My body gave up on me.
-We had also just adopted our youngest son, and this took an added toll on me mentally and spiritually.
-He needed things from me that I just didn’t have to give.
+So, my husband and I made some tough choices to simplify and give me the time and space to focus on getting healthy.

 “But forget all that – it is nothing compared to what I am going to do.
 For I am about to do a brand new thing.
 See, I have already begun!
 Do you not see it?
 I will make a pathway through the wilderness for my people to come home.
 I will create rivers for them in the desert!”
 (Isaiah 43:18-19)